Skip to main content

 What are the biggest contributors to high deforestation impact?

 A major contributor to deforestation risk is the region in which an ingredient is grown or raised.
-Ingredients that are grown or raised in regions with the greatest loss of natural forest over the past five years, compared to the baseline measurement taken in 2000, will have high deforestation risk.
+Ingredients that are grown or raised in regions with the greatest loss of forest since December 30, 2020, compared to the amount of agricultural land in the region, will have high deforestation risk.

 For example, raising conventional livestock in a region that has experienced rapid deforestation in recent years (like the Amazon rainforest) will have a high deforestation risk.
 Raising conventional livestock on land that has been used for agricultural purposes for historically longer periods of time will have minimal or no deforestation risk.